-The two largest egg producers of the European Union will forbid chick culling in 2022 and become the first countries in the world to do so.
+The two largest egg producers of the European Union will stop chick culling in 2022 and become the first countries in the world to do so.
 It is also an opportunity for Germany to export its technology.

 On July 2021, the French Minister of Agriculture, Julien Denormandie, announced killing day-old chicks will be over in 2022.
 It follows Germany’s regulation passed in May 2021, coming into effect next year as well.